 Guest checkout is quick and convenient.
-Logging in requires more commitment - and (gasp) the sharing of your personal information.
+Logging in requires more commitment - and (gasp) sharing your personal information.
 In exchange, you get convenience and more personalized shopping experiences.

 It makes sense that someone who opts to create an account, then returns and logs back in, would be more likely to complete a transaction.

 Our study of 1.8 million smartphone sessions revealed a surprising finding:

 On average, the conversion rates for mobile shoppers who logged in 1 and those who used guest checkout were nearly identical.

 This was unexpected and raised a key question: Is there a point in retailers offering both if logged-in and guest users have similar conversion rates?

 Sites like Amazon and Walmart require users to log in to check out.

 It’s a smart move.
 Picture yourself as a retailer.
 When users create an account, you have the opportunity to build meaningful relationships with them.

 If customers abandon their carts, you can email them to woo them back.

 You can send them special offers just because you’re thinking of them - and you happen to have a big sale.